JEE Main Important Mathematics Formulas

 Answer:

-A system that is sustainable without relying on any external input is called a self-sustainable system.
+A sustainable system without relying on any external input is called a self-sustainable system.
 This ability of the system is referred to as self-sustainability.
 Natural ecosystems are self-sustainable.Question:18

 Given below is a figure of an ecosystem.
 Answer the following questions.